hieuwu/design-pattern-practice/README.md

 }
 ```
 3. Use “double-checked locking” to reduce the use of synchronization in getInstance()
+With double-checked locking, we first check to see if an instance is created, and if not, THEN we
+synchronize.
+This way, we only synchronize the first time through, just what we want
 ```java
 public class Singleton {
     private volatile static Singleton uniqueInstance;